 Prior to August 2022, Zeet only had projects, which are now referred to as apps.
 All customers have been automatically migrated from this system.
 For example: If you had a legacy project called "my-frontend", a new app would be created with the same name, within a sub-group called "production" and a group called "my-frontend".

 The automatic migration does not know how your apps should be structured, so we suggest manually organizing your apps to better reflect this.
 For example: If you have migrated projects called "frontend", "backend" and "database", you can merge those into a single project with the following steps:

 - Go the Dashboard and select an app

 - Select "production" from the breadcrumb links at the top of the page

 - Select the "Add Project" button on the right side of the page, and then move the other apps into this sub-group.

 - To create another sub-group, for example "staging", select the project name from the breadcrumbs (the second link) and then click "New sub-group" and check "Copy existing apps".

 Other use cases

 - Region specific apps: if you require different instances of your app and its supporting services for specific regions, you can have

-region-specific environments.
-For example, in environment
+region-specific sub-groups.
+For example, in sub-group

 europeyou may have a database, backend and frontend all hosted in a specific cloud & region.